kubernetes/enhancements/keps/sig-network/563-dual-stack/README.md

   services are converted to single-stack first (switch ipfamily to single-stack on all services) and then disable the feature.
 Remove the CLI parameters, as an older client won't see or be able to use the new fields.
-When the user disables dual-stack from the controller manager, endpoints will no longer carry two sets.
+When the user disables dual-stack from the controller manager, new endpoints will no longer carry two sets, while existing endpoints may not be updated.

 * **What happens if we reenable the feature if it was previously rolled back?**
   Whatever the user has defined will not change without intervention.
 If you